SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 1. Added new MIDI submenu for MIDI-Follow where you can:

-- Set the MIDI Follow Channel and Device for Synth Notes
+- Set the MIDI Follow Channel and Device for Synth Notes (which also applies to MIDI and CV clips)
 - Set the MIDI Follow Channel and Device for Kit Notes
 - Set the MIDI Follow Channel and Device for Param CC's
 - Set the MIDI Follow Root Note for Kits